 “Community Hospice is honored to have been named as one of the Best Places to Work in the Central Valley for the second year in a row,” said C. DeSha McLeod, President/CEO of Community Hospice.
 “Our employees drive our mission and are true assets to our organization and the community at large.
 We do our best to encourage a safe and healthy work environment where our employees can flourish and thrive.
 It is our amazing staff that allows Community Hospice to provide compassionate and quality care to our community members in their time of need.
 It is our dedication to our patients, families and to one another is what makes Community Hospice one of the Best Places to Work.”

 All companies that participated in the 2018 Best Places to Work: Central Valley program receive an in-depth evaluation identifying strengths and weaknesses according to their employees.
 In turn, this report can be used in developing or enhancing employee retention and recruitment programs.

 Best Places to Work: Central Valley is brought to you by Opportunity Stanislaus, Prime Shine Car Wash, and the Modesto Chamber of Commerce.

 About Community Hospice

 Community Hospice is the largest and oldest nonprofit hospice agency in the Central Valley.
 Serving the community since 1979, Community Hospice has cared for thousands of friends and neighbors offering compassionate and quality care, education and support to terminally ill patients and families, regardless of ability to pay.
-Care extends to over 2000 patients each year in private homes, skilled nursing facilities, retirement communities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
-Community Hospice also provides grief support services to anyone in the community.
-For more information, please call 209.578.6300 or visit hospiceheart.org.
+Care extends to over 2000 patients each year in private homes, skilled nursing facilities, retirement communities and at the Community Hospice Alexander Cohen Hospice House.
+Community Hospice also provides grief support services to anyone in the community at no cost.
+For more information, please call 209.578-6300 or visit hospiceheart.org.